YaLTeR/BunnymodXT/README.md

 # Bunnymod XT

-### VAC BAN WARNING: Do NOT connect to servers with this injected, or you might get VAC banned!
+### VAC BAN WARNING: Do NOT connect to servers with this loaded, or you might get VAC banned!

 Bunnymod XT (BXT for short) is a cross-platform tool that provides speedrunning and TAS-related features for GoldSource games such as Half-Life and its modifications.